IGITUGraz/spore-nest-module/README.md

 for reward-based learning with spiking neurons.
 SPORE utilizes [MUSIC](https://github.com/INCF/MUSIC) for communication with other software components.

+* A detailed installation guide for SPORE and all its dependencies can be found on the [SPORE wiki page](https://github.com/IGITUGraz/spore-nest-module/wiki).

-The documentation of the module can be found [here](https://igitugraz.github.io/spore-nest-module/).
+* A detailed documentation of the module can be found in the [SPORE class reference](https://igitugraz.github.io/spore-nest-module/).

-[Here](https://github.com/IGITUGraz/spore-nest-module/blob/master/examples/pattern_matching_showcase) you find an example use case and a detailed description how to set up SPORE to run a first experiment.
+* We also provide a first [example](https://github.com/IGITUGraz/spore-nest-module/blob/master/examples/pattern_matching_showcase) that demonstrates a typical use case of SPORE.

 [![Plotting Animation][1]][2]